validatedpatterns/docs/content/patterns/multicloud-gitops/getting-started.md

     **Warning:**
     Do not commit this file.
 You do not want to push personal credentials to GitHub.
-    Note that if you do not want to customize the secrets, these steps are not needed, The framework will just generate a random password for the config-demo application
+    Note that if you do not want to customize the secrets, these steps are not needed, The framework generates a random password for the config-demo application.

     ```sh
     cp values-secret.yaml.template ~/values-secret-multicloud-gitops.yaml